Failed IVF cycle and implantation issues explained

 Infertility is not only a clinical problem.
-It’s an overwhelming and demanding process for couples who desire to have children.
-Starting IVF treatment isn’t the end of the hurdle as many times there are more obstacles to overcome before a successful pregnancy.
+It is an overwhelming and demanding process for couples who desire to have children.
+Starting IVF treatment isn’t the end of the journey’ it is only one of a number of hurdles which need to be overcome before a successful pregnancy.

-Nowadays it is common that women plan to have their children much later than they used to.
+It is common that women plan to have their children much later than they used to.
 The problem is that women’s biological clock is not aware of these changes.
-With age, both the number of eggs and their quality is decreasing.
+With age, both the number of eggs and their quality decrease.

 There are three factors of a woman’s ovarian reserve: her age, Anti-Müllerian hormone (AMH) and antral follicle count (AFC).
-At IVF Spain with every patient they have to calculate how many good eggs she is generating.
-And this number depends solely on a woman’s age.
+At IVF Spain with every patient they have to calculate how many good eggs the woman generates.
+This number depends solely on a woman’s age.
 AMH says how many eggs a woman is able to produce – but it doesn’t say anything about their quality.
 AFC is a transvaginal ultrasound that tells how many astral follicles (so – in other words – potential eggs) there are in the ovaries.
-According to the criteria of the American College of Obstetricians and Gynecologists, ideal patients to work with own eggs are women under 40 years old with AMH 1-2 ng/ml and with at least 6 antral follicles in both ovaries.
-With woman’s age, not only AMH is going down but also the number of genetically healthy embryos that she is able to generate.
+According to criteria suggested by the American College of Obstetricians and Gynaecologists, ideal patients to work with own eggs are women under 40 years old with AMH 1-2 ng/ml and with at least 6 antral follicles in both ovaries.
+As a women gets older her AMH reduces as well as the number of genetically healthy embryos that she is able to generate.
 This number is only stable until the age of 35 years old.
 About 10 years later, there are almost no good embryos left.
-That’s why the women at the age of 45 are usually recommended to go for egg donation.
+That’s why women over 45 are usually recommended to go for egg donation treatment.

 Dr Natalia Szlarb admits that up to recently, medicine has associated bad embryos that women generate only with Down syndrome.
-Nowadays, when next generation sequencing (NGS) is available, we know that from 35 years old onwards, there is a higher rate of other chromosomal abnormalities, too.
+Now thanks to next generation sequencing (NGS) we know that from the age of 35 there is a higher rate of other chromosomal abnormalities, too.

-Here dr Szlarb makes a point that majority of embryos do not implant as they’re just good looking.
+Here Dr Szlarb makes a point that the majority of embryos do not implant just because they are ‘good looking’.
 Doctors have no idea if these amazing embryos are genetically healthy or not unless they perform genetic testing.

-According to dr Szlarb, the duty of every doctor is to explain to a patient her success rates.
-The latter are not only AMH and the number of eggs that a woman generates but also the effort her body puts into achieving pregnancy. sometimes, even if AMH is low (and in this case diminished ovarian reserve), a woman still generates a couple of blastocysts.
+According to Dr Szlarb, the duty of every doctor is to explain to a patient her success rates.
+The latter are not only related to AMH and the number of eggs that a woman generates but also the effort her body puts into achieving pregnancy. sometimes, even if AMH is low (and in this case diminished ovarian reserve), a woman can still generate blastocysts.
 When working with genetic testing of embryos, the desired number is 6 blastocysts.
 Then, according to a patient’s age, doctors may predict the number of healthy blastocysts they’re going to generate.
 Statistically, from the age of 44-45 years old onwards, every patient is a candidate for egg donation.
-However, dr Szlarb admits she always listen to patients, allows them to have one IVF cycle with own eggs to help them understand that all eggs they produce are genetically abnormal.
+However, Dr Szlarb admits she always listen to patients, allows them to have one IVF cycle with own eggs to help them understand that all eggs they produce are genetically abnormal.
 Then they may psychologically prepare themselves to either adopt a child or allow themselves for egg donation.

 It took medicine quite a while to define what is exactly going on in the implantation process.
 Implantation may be described as a dialogue between the embryo and the endometrium.
 Endometrium is known to accept only healthy and genetically normal embryos.
 Through progesterone, endometrium undergoes immunological changes and the creation of immune cells that allow for immune modulation and better blood flow to the lining.
 The lining accepts blastocysts only at a certain time.
 Endometrium is made the best to accept the embryos after 5-5,5 days of progesterone intake.
 There are some women that have their implantation window moved.
 It needs another average 6-7 days of progesterone to open the implantation window .
 Before transferring for the second time, doctors double cheek the receptivity.
 In IVF Spain, they use endometrial receptivity map to check how many hours they need for the lining to have the best receptivity.

-In some cases, on the day when the receptivity testing is performed, there is also immunological testing conducted.
-There might be cases with too many Natural Killer Cells (NKs) in the lining.
-Then, Intralipid treatment is prescribed.
+In some cases, on the day when the receptivity testing is performed, there are also immunological testing conducted.
+In cases where there are too many Natural Killer Cells (NKs) in the lining Intralipid treatment is prescribed.
 Immunological testing is also used for detecting e.g. antiphospholipid syndrome, KIR polymorphism or placenta antibodies.
 The solution for immunological issues is the uterus lining biopsy.

 Of course, infertility is not only a woman’s problem.
 According to the new data, 40% of infertility cases are due to a male factor.
 There is a genetic testing of sperm available, too.
 It is the so-called FISH test.
 If a man is over 50 years old and his FISH test results are pathological, he may not generate as many healthy embryos as a younger man.
 However, there is still a chance of generating at least 1-2 euploid blastocysts per cycle.

-Dr Szlarb says that in IVF Spain, on the day of the first appointment with a new patient, they always perform a sperm analysis.
+Dr Szlarb says that in IVF Spain, a sperm analysis is performed during the first appointment for every patient.
 It helps to establish sperm quality according to the World Health Organisation criteria, such as volume, concentration, motility and morphology.
 Dr Szlarb advises to perform additional DNA fragmentation and apoptosis testing as well.
 If there are some issues indicated, in IVF Spain they also perform IMSI and a testicular aspiration biopsy.